Solar myths

-Solar cults occupy an important place in Indo-European mythology, where they are associated with the cult of the horse and the image of the divine twins (Ashwins, Dioscuri).
+Solar cults occupy an important place in Indo-European mythology, where they are associated with the cult of the horse and the image of the divine twins (Ashvins, Dioscuri).
 According to Indo-European ideas, the Sun “travels” (or “carries”) across the sky on a horse-drawn cart, passing through the sky in a day.
 Examples of Indo-European solar deities are the ancient Indian Surya, the Greek Apollo and Helios, the Roman Sol.
 Solar origin has one of the main deities of late Zoroastrianism - Mitra.

 Various researchers associate the Slavic gods Dazhbog, Khors with the cult of the Sun; the lack of information on Slavic pre-Christian mythology does not allow us to unambiguously confirm or refute these constructions.

 Developed solar cults existed in South and Mesoamerica (Huitzilopochtli, Inti).

 The supreme deity in the Japanese pantheon of Shinto is the sun goddess Amaterasu.

 Azerbaijani historian Aydin Mammadov writes that in the pre-Islamic spiritual culture of the Azerbaijani people, beliefs and rituals associated with the cult of the Sun occupy a special place.
 The cult of the Sun arose in ancient times as a result of the natural human need for sunlight and warmth and is firmly rooted in the minds of people, in their mythologized thinking.
 In Azerbaijan, the cult of the daylight experienced its heyday in the Bronze Age.
 According to many researchers, dolmens and cromlechs known in Azerbaijan are also associated with the cult of the Sun.

 Ethnographers of the mythological school of the 18-19th centuries gave exaggerated significance to solar myths, declaring various cult heroes and mythological characters as personifications of the Sun, who in fact have no real connections with it.
+These exaggerations in their turn prompted parodic essays, which ostensibly demonstrated that figures such as Napoleon Bonaparte and Max Müller were solar myths.